A common question for new piano students or parents is which keyboard should we buy? Here are some tips to help you narrow down your search.

 I recommend selecting a keyboard from Casio, Yamaha, Kawai, Korg or Roland.
 I would be wary of other brands in a price range below $1000.
 (For example, Guitar Center's house brand, Williams, seems to have trouble functioning much past the expiration of the warranty) To budget properly, I would recommend spending about $500 on a keyboard.
 Anything that is below $300 brand new is likely lacking important features that will make practicing at home much more difficult than it should be.
 I would much rather a student delay starting lessons by a couple of months and get a quality instrument for practice, rather than jumping right in and not being able to practice effectively at home.

 The main thing is to make sure that there are 88 keys and that when the key is struck with more force, it gets louder.
 Companies usually call this something like "Graded Touch" "Graded Action" "Scaled Hammer Action" or something similar.
 It just means that, like a piano, you can play loudly and quietly without fiddling with a volume knob.
 This will help a student move from his or her instrument at home to my acoustic piano more easily.

 Below are some models I have actually played on and would recommend.
 Although I hear the Roland FP-30 and Korg B1s are pretty good, I have never played on any of them.

 If you student is shorter than five feet tall, I would recommend investing in an adjustable bench, otherwise he or she will sit too low on a standard bench or a chair.
-A bench like mine can be found here or here.
-(You could also just use a chair or normal bench and use beach towels, a seat cushion, carpet samples, etc. to raise the height of the seat)
+You could also just use a chair or normal bench and use beach towels, a seat cushion, carpet samples, etc. to raise the height of the seat.)